 - Homeowner or Contractor Installed — we require the homeowner or his/her contractor to install the mounting rails the roof, SBR will not be responsible for any roof leaks.
 We can recommend a contractor experienced at mounting rails on a roof.
 SBR volunteers will assist with aligning posts for a ground mount frame, but the frame construction is the homeowner’s responsibility.

 A roof-mount system simply involves attaching the rails to the roof.
 A ground-mount system involves a lot more work and costs about 10-15% more to construct a pipe frame secured in concrete, and dig a trench to the main electrical panel.

-Our policy is for the homeowner (or his contractor) to install the rails on his/her roof.
+Please Note: Our policy is for the homeowner (or his contractor) to install the rails on his/her roof.
 We have two reasons for that policy: 1) it’s important to bolt into the rafters, and the homeowner can take the necessary time to do a good job; and 2) the Solar Barn Raising group will not be responsible for any roof leaks.
-It’s important to use a proper sealant, depending on the type of roof.
-We can send you a document that lists recommended sealants.
+It’s important to use a proper sealant, depending on the type of roof (seethe “Installation Resources” page).

 This is usually done as a “solar barn-raising” where members of the group come to your house to install the panels (rails and panels for a ground mount).
 By this time you have assisted in other installations and are familiar with the process.
 We usually install all the panels in one day (rails and panels for a ground mount), connecting them together as we go.
 The host homeowner usually provides lunch for the group.

 12. Connect the Solar Power System to the Home’s Electrical Panel

 Many homeowners have a qualified electrician do this last step.
 We can recommend a good electrician experienced with solar power systems.